 Some transactions are very simple and may not require and legal expertise and can be executed by using a standard draft.
 However, in majority of the cases, the transaction is unique with specific requirements which can be tactfully handled by an experienced lawyer who will have eye for small details and will draft the contract keeping the nitty gritty of the transaction in mind.

 Nour Attorneys and Legal Consultants provides legal services including but not limited to contract drafting, reviewing, and vetting in Dubai and other countries.
-At Nour Attorneys we have Legal Consultants who have hands-on experience in drafting complicated agreements including Franchise Agreements, Mortgage Agreement, Investment Agreements etc. We have successfully undertaken and delivered various business transactions having complex issues and we continue to cater the needs of the individuals and businesses availing our services.
+At Nour Attorneys we have experienced Corporate Lawyers in Dubai who have hands-on experience in drafting complicated agreements including Franchise Agreements, Mortgage Agreement, Investment Agreements etc. We have successfully undertaken and delivered various business transactions having complex issues and we continue to cater the needs of the individuals and businesses availing our services.
 We also have a team of experts handling the litigation of our various clients.